 ALTA SKI AREA

 Alta Ski Area is one of the ski areas best suited for adaptive skiers.
 This is especially the case if you are arriving alone and want to independently get yourself and your gear to the snow.
-Wally also confirms that for sit-skiers, Alta has great chairlifts that are easy to load with a decent snow to chair height.
+Wally also confirms that for sit-skiers, Alta has great chairlifts that are easy to load with a decent snow-to-chair height.

-Alta's strengths lie in the fact that parking is straightforward and it has great terrain for beginners with experience, intermediate and advanced adaptive skiers.
+Alta's strengths lie in the fact that parking is straightforward, it has great terrain for beginners with experience, and intermediate and advanced adaptive skiers.
 (Note that Alta does not allow snowboarders, it is a skiers-only mountain).
 Wally also proclaims that he's had the most success with smooth chairlift loading at Alta thanks to a staff of lift operators that tend to be more seasoned and comfortable with adaptive loading protocols.

 Beginners or intermediates should park at the upper Albion parking lot.
 Reservations are required to park at Alta on holidays and weekends, Friday through Sunday.
 The parking crew will make every effort to provide priority parking to individuals with ADA plates or placards.
 At the Albion base there is ADA parking located directly next to the ski school and the snow access is not far off.
-You can either ski down the slope between the two buildings or utilize the elevator in the ski school building to travel down 1 level.
+You can either ski down the slope between the two buildings or utilize the elevator in the ski school building to travel down one level.

 The Sunnyside Chairlift does have timed access gates which can be difficult for those with adaptive equipment.
 Wally prefers to confer with the lift attendants and bypass the timed gates to ease the loading process.
 This lift primarily delivers blue and green terrain.
 You can ski to the Sugarloaf Lift from the top of Sunnyside to explore steeper and more difficult intermediate to advanced terrain.

 Experienced skiers may want to begin at the lower Wildcat parking lot.
 There is ADA parking that is seldom full near the snow and the unloading roundabout.
 It can be a bit of a push to get up to the level of the chairlifts, especially early in the season.
-From the Wildcat base area there is no beginner terrain; it's quite a bit steeper than what you'll find surrounding the Albion Base Area.
+From the Wildcat base area, there is no beginner terrain; it's quite a bit steeper than what you'll find surrounding the Albion Base Area.

 From a logistical standpoint, skiing between the two base areas can be difficult for those who are not advanced skiers.
 You must ski from the top of the Sugarloaf Lift along the EBT cat track to the top of Collins and there is no easy or green terrain from the top of Collins to the Wildcat base.
 The Albion and Wildcat base areas are also linked by a tow rope of approx. 0.5 miles in length.
 This could be troublesome for skiers with adaptive equipment and it also requires a bit of stamina to hang on to the rope for such a distance.

 The best ADA restrooms are located in the ski school building near the Albion parking lot.
 There are two sizeable family/ADA restrooms located just past the lockers on the top floor.
 The restroom situation is more difficult at the Wildcat base area so it's best to use the facilities at Albion Basin.
 The restrooms in the Goldminer's Daughter at Wildcat Base are extremely narrow and tough to access with a wheelchair or mobility aids.
-The simplest restroom access at Wildcat requires navigating a couple steps or a ramp into the Skier Services building.
+The simplest restroom access at Wildcat requires navigating a couple of steps or a ramp into the Skier Services building.

 BEAVER MOUNTAIN